Verlasso Salmon is a must-try from our Seafood Department.

 These Omega-3 rich fish have a silky, buttery texture that is perfect for grilling, baking or poaching.
 “Our customers absolutely love it,” says Marty Gaul, Heinen’s Seafood Buyer.
 “They are really impressed with the clean, mild flavor.
 I encourage everyone to try it.
 One taste and you’ll be hooked!”

-So, aside from great flavor, what makes Verlasso salmon so crave-worthy?
+So, aside from the great flavor, what makes Verlasso salmon so crave-worthy?
 The team at Verlasso gave us a peek under the water.

 What Makes Verlasso Unique from Other Farmed Salmon?